TruptimayeePanigrahy/kalviumassignment/README.md

 # kalviumassignment

-This is a explanation of clinet-server model.
+This is a explanation of client-server model.